vuejs/eslint-plugin-vue/docs/rules/require-emit-validator.md

 > require type definitions in emits

-- :gear: This rule is included in .

 ## :book: Rule Details

 This rule enforces that a `emits` statement contains type definition.